 Purchasing a launch monitor means a golfer wants to improve their score.
 Systems that enhance faster growth and game improvement with score higher in this category depending on what golfers are looking to improve on whether it be distance control, flight path control, game/course management, or overall shot improvement, different models will offer a better selection to fit each need.

 A good game improvement system uses software and advanced analytics to review shots and make recommendations on how to better your game.
-Also, on course or live in training feedback like video replay or shot tracing feedback are needed to understand your game and swing to the smallest details/There are excellent course management apps available and systems that interweave game improvement in regular training sessions will provide the most bang for the buck.
+Also, on course or live in training feedback like video replay or shot tracing feedback is needed to understand your game and swing to the smallest details.
+There are excellent course management apps available and systems that interweave game improvement in regular training sessions will provide the most bang for the buck.

 Questions & Answers

 What can be measured with a golf launch monitor?